SoftwareTestingTrends/software-testing-trends/docs/testing-tools/playwright.md

 Playwright, an open-source framework developed by Microsoft, is designed to address the challenges of testing modern web applications.
 It offers robust support for cross-browser testing, mobile device emulation, and end-to-end automation.
 Its rich set of features, like automatic waiting, test isolation, and debugging tools, make it a top contender for building scalable and reliable test frameworks.

-In this blog, I’ll guide you through designing a robust and maintainable test framework with Playwright.
-We’ll explore why it’s a great choice for test automation, how to get started with its core components, and the best practices for creating a framework that can scale with your application’s needs.
+In this blog, we’ll focus on getting started with Playwright and explore the essential best practices for writing effective and reliable test scripts.
+Whether you’re new to test automation or transitioning to Playwright, this guide will help you set a strong foundation.
 Let’s get started!

 ## 2. Why Choose Playwright for Test Automation?
 To answer this question, let's take a step back and look at the current landscape of web testing tools.: **Selenium**, **Cypress**, and **Playwright**.